thirtythreeforty/neolink/README.md

 # --network host is only needed if you require to connect
 # via local broadcasts.
 If you can connect via any other
 # method then normal bridge mode should work fine
-# and you can ommit this option
+# and you can ommit this option.
+Not all OSes support
+# network=host, notably macos lacks this option.
 docker run --network host --volume=$PWD/config.toml:/etc/neolink.toml quantumentangledandy/neolink
 ```